 - Timeliness (a measure of the percentage of project milestones met within the reporting period)

-Your project will have created milestones for the original grant application as well as new ones, annually, that are reported in the APR for the coming year.
-These are typically “effort” related measures such as:
+Your project will have created milestones for your original grant application as well as new ones, annually, that are reported in the APR for the coming year.
+Milestones refer to one time or periodic events that represent a major accomplishment for the project including completion of an annual or quarterly task that the project wishes to undertake.
+Examples include:

 If you have not spoken to your project officer about your measures, it is worth reviewing them with him or her to make sure you are collecting the data they need.
 Project officers have specific things they must report within the OSEP systems (e.g., G5) for the grants they manage.